 To qualify for the scheme, you need to:

 - Be a full-time office holder paid through the Church Commissioners' clergy payroll

-- Occupy, rent-free, an official house provided by the Church of England (or a charity)(please note for clergy couples living in the same vicarage, only the person the house is provided for may claim HLC, both clergy cannot claim HLC for the same house)
+- Occupy, rent-free, an official house provided by the Church of England (or a charity)(please note for clergy couples living in the same vicarage, only the person the house is provided for may claim HLC, you cannot claim twice for the same property)

 You can only claim for your HLC costs in those parts of the property which are used for official purposes and/or occupied by you or your family.

 The HLC arrangements described above don’t automatically apply to licensed lay workers.
 Each case must be reviewed by HMRC and we will only be able to give the allowance once HMRC has confirmed.

 If you are part-time or live on your own home - as per HMRC guidelines - you are not eligible to receive the HLC allowance.
 You are, however, still able to claim tax relief on any work-related heating, lighting, cleaning and garden upkeep expenses through the Ministers of Religion Tax Return under other expenses.